Back to Blogs

 Mapping the Supplier Universe

 Before you can manage risks, you need to know who your suppliers are and how they contribute to your operations.
 Start by cataloging every third-party entity, including manufacturers, distributors, subcontractors, and logistics providers.
-This map should outline each vendor’s geographic footprint, the goods or services they deliver, and how they integrate into your supply chain.
+This map should outline each vendor’s geographic footprint, the goods or services they provide, and their integration into your supply chain.
 A complete vendor profile helps assess influence, dependency, and exposure points.
 Companies with a global footprint should pay close attention to regions with high ESG volatility.
 Without this step, even the most advanced ESG risk framework will be ineffective at identifying priority threats.

 Materiality-Based Screening

-After creating a full supplier inventory, the next step is filtering and ranking vendors based on ESG relevance and risk weight.
+After creating a complete supplier inventory, the next step is to filter and rank vendors based on ESG relevance and risk weight.
 Materiality assessments look at which ESG factors matter most to your industry.
 For example, a clothing brand might focus heavily on labor rights, while an electronics company may prioritize rare earth mining impacts.
 A targeted lens keeps risk assessments focused and strategic.
 You avoid wasting resources on low-risk vendors and instead concentrate efforts where exposure is highest.
 Aligning with supply chain ESG compliance expectations is critical, especially for industries under regulatory or public scrutiny.

 Deep-Dive ESG Risk Analysis